314dev/PI/docs/source/common/gradient_accumulation.rst

         # will happen.
 Note that you need to use zero-indexed epoch keys here
         trainer = Trainer(accumulate_grad_batches={0: 8, 4: 4, 8: 1})

-Or, you can create custom :class:`~pytorch_lightning.callbacks.gradient_accumulation_scheduler.GradientAccumulationScheduler`
+Or, you can create custom :class:`~pi_ml.callbacks.gradient_accumulation_scheduler.GradientAccumulationScheduler`

 .. testcode::

-        from pytorch_lightning.callbacks import GradientAccumulationScheduler
+        from pi_ml.callbacks import GradientAccumulationScheduler

         # till 5th epoch, it will accumulate every 8 batches.
 From 5th epoch